California’s Central Valley: The Unsung Hero Feeding the World

 Where even is the Central Valley?

-Together?
-They form an agricultural juggernaut.
+Together they form an absolute agricultural juggernaut.

 Just how important is it?

-Over 90% of the world’s almonds come from California, mostly the Central Valley.
+Get this, over 90% of the world’s almonds come from California, mostly the Central Valley.

 Nearly all U.S. lettuce, spinach, and celery in winter comes from this region.

-In total, the Central Valley produces about a quarter of all the food grown in the entire U.S….on less than 1% of the nation’s farmland.
+In total, the Central Valley produces about a quarter of all the food grown in the entire U.S, on less than 1% of the nation’s farmland.

-So… how does a place with hardly any rain grow that much food?
+How does a place with hardly any rain grow that much food?

-Without that water?
-Nothing grows.
+Without that water though, nothing grows.
 Period.

 The world’s grocery store